matiishyn/matiishyn.github.io/_posts/2016-02-17-first-post.markdown

 Well, maybe, but not for my case.

 First of all I was looking for a place to save and share some information.
 And I hope it's the right place to do it.
 What kind of info?
-Originally this blog is created to share my professional knowledge but it may be the place to share my posts-from-life as well.
+Originally this blog was created to share my professional knowledge but it may be the place to share my posts-from-life as well.

 ### Who am I?
 My name is Ivan Matiishyn.
 I'm a Front-end developer, currently work and live in Poland with my family.
 More professional info you can find on my [LinkedIn page]({{ site.linkedin }}).
 I try to keep it up to date.